waroi/waroi/Kaynaklar/git/03-Git'te Dallanma.markdown

 ### The Perils of Rebasing ###

-Ahh, but the bliss of rebasing isn’t without its drawbacks, which can be summed up in a single line:
+Ahh, but the bliss of rebasing isnï¿½t without its drawbacks, which can be summed up in a single line:

 **Do not rebase commits that you have pushed to a public repository.**

-If you follow that guideline, you’ll be fine.
-If you don’t, people will hate you, and you’ll be scorned by friends and family.
+If you follow that guideline, youï¿½ll be fine.
+If you donï¿½t, people will hate you, and youï¿½ll be scorned by friends and family.

-When you rebase stuff, you’re abandoning existing commits and creating new ones that are similar but different.
+When you rebase stuff, youï¿½re abandoning existing commits and creating new ones that are similar but different.
 If you push commits somewhere and others pull them down and base work on them, and then you rewrite those commits with `git rebase` and push them up again, your collaborators will have to re-merge their work and things will get messy when you try to pull their work back into yours.

-Let’s look at an example of how rebasing work that you’ve made public can cause problems.
+Letï¿½s look at an example of how rebasing work that youï¿½ve made public can cause problems.
 Suppose you clone from a central server and then do some work off that.
 Your commit history looks like Figure 3-36.

 Insert 18333fig0336.png
 Figure 3-36.
 Clone a repository, and base some work on it.